-Each year, Thom Allison travels to the Dominican Republic to assist in a home building program.
+Every year Thom travels to the Dominican Republic to assist in a COTN homebuilding program.

-The mission of Rotary International is to provide service to others, promote integrity, and advance world understanding, goodwill, and peace through its fellowship of business, professional, and community leaders.
-The Club and its affiliated Poulsbo North Kitsap Rotary Foundation raise about $100,000 each year through various fundraising activities which is then used for a wide variety of charitable, community service, and international humanitarian projects.
+Rotary's mission is to provide service to others and advance world understanding and peace through the fellowship of business, professional and community leaders.
+Its Poulsbo North Kitsap Rotary Foundation raises about $100,000 each year, which is used for community service and international humanitarian projects.

-Brad Allen has been an active member of the Poulsbo North Kitsap Rotary Club for over 10 years.
-Brad has served as the Club’s treasurer for many years and is a past president and treasurer of the Foundation.
-In addition, he has volunteered innumerable hours on work parties for a variety of projects in his community.
+Brad was an active member of the Poulsbo North Kitsap Rotary Foundation for more than 10 years, stepping down in 2015.
+He served for several years as the Club's treasurer, and is a past president and treasurer of the PNKR Foundation.
+He also volunteered frequently on work parties for local projects.